James Spence Medal

 This is the highest honour awarded by the RCPCH.
 It is awarded for outstanding contributions to the advancement of knowledge and understanding in paediatrics and child health.

-Nominations for our James Spence Medal 2024 are now closed.
+Nominations for the 2027 James Spence Medal are now open.

 About